MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 # How to include code in docs

-There are several ways to include code in an article published on docs.microsoft.com:
+There are several ways other than [screenshots](#screenshots) to include code in an article published on docs.microsoft.com:

 * Individual elements (words) within a line.